postmanlabs/labs-docs/src/pages/docs/integrations/webhooks.md

 ## Send monitor results to custom webhooks

-Postman Monitors allows you to run your collections on a schedule without any manual intervention.
+Postman Monitors enable you to run your collections on a schedule without any manual intervention.
 With the custom webhooks, you can use those results by connecting to other available services.

 To send monitor run results to custom webhooks: